 For two examples, he thinks Hunter Johnston was given too much while not being provided with the adequate means to get it all done.
 Johnston was also head of the ROH school but Sinclair went back on getting the school building seen in the proposal that lead to them purchasing Ring Of Honor in the first place.
-Jim thought he too much was asked of himself by Sinclair as well and this time, true to character, did tell them off (but apparently not bad enough to lose his job... yet).
+Jim thought too much was asked of himself by Sinclair as well and this time, true to character, did tell them off (but apparently not bad enough to lose his job... yet).

 He got blamed for the release of several ROH wrestlers, many who were let go because internal politics with people not even involved with wrestling prior to Ring Of Honor's purchase or because Sinclair wanted to cut back on Ring Of Honor's budget.
-Sometimes the connection was made because Cornette did not like them but while he did not like personally, say, Cabana or Steed, he considered them championship material (he described the show Steed won the title on as being on the best show ROH could do and saw Colt Cabana becoming WWE champion).
+Sometimes the connection was made because Cornette did not like them but while he did not like personally, say, Cabana or Steen, he considered them championship material (he described the show Steen won the title on as being on the best show ROH could do and saw Colt Cabana becoming WWE champion).
 Other times it was just assumed Cornette didn't like somebody, such as The Young Bucks/Generation Me, who he turned out to be fond of.